Support the news

 Those were among the preliminary findings from an independent review of the gifts that Reif initiated last Saturday.
 Reif and Joi Ito -- the head of the school's Media Lab who resigned last weekend — have repeatedly apologized for the ties.

 Student activists who organized the rally had an agenda that reached beyond Epstein.

 Multiple speakers raised MIT's long histories with the American military and to defense contractors, as well as its more recent relationships with moguls like the late David Koch (an alumnus) and private-equity billionaire Stephen A. Schwarzman.

-MIT renamed its college of computing after Schwarzman — who has close ties to President Donald Trump and to the Kingdom of Saudi Arabia — after he made a $350 million gift last year.
+MIT renamed its college of computing after Schwarzman — who has close ties to President Trump and to the Kingdom of Saudi Arabia — after he made a $350 million gift last year.

-Sally Haslanger, a professor of philosophy at the Institute since 1998, said that sort of relationship has been a persistent feature in MIT's history.
+Sally Haslanger, a professor of philosophy at the institute since 1998, said that sort of relationship has been a persistent feature in MIT's history.

-In the mid-20th century, Haslanger said, the Institute “was known as the spinal cord of the military-industrial complex.”
+In the mid-20th century, Haslanger said, the institute “was known as the spinal cord of the military-industrial complex.”
 Now, she said, its dependency on firms involved in war, surveillance and mass incarceration is “reemerging.”

 “Some of us are just really sick of it,” she said.

 Activists also called for several members of MIT's faculty to resign, including physicist Seth Lloyd — who admitted last month to visiting Epstein in prison after he pleaded guilty to soliciting girls for sex.

 The rally's organizers read further demands, including the disclosure of any remaining information about the Epstein gifts to MIT and the establishment of a board comprised of faculty, staff and students with final oversight over the approval of large gifts.